masc-ucsc/docs/docs/pyrope/07b-structtype.md

 )
 ```

-To allow overloading the base `lambda` as `var`.
+To allow overloading the base `lambda` as `mut`.
 By concatenating lambdas to a
 variable, we effectively create an unnamed tuple with multiple entries.
 Since
 all the variables are tuples of size one too, the following rules apply to any
 lambda call: